hontas/queryStringParser/FEEDME.md

 ## Writing tests

-The philosophy of [Test Driven Deleopment][TDD] is that you cannot write a single line of code without first having written a failing test case.
+The philosophy of [Test Driven Development][TDD] is that you cannot write a single line of code without first having written a failing test case.
 So let's start with that.

 ### Our first failing test case